GoutamDhatrika/INX-Future-Inc-Employee-Performance-Analysis-using-Power-BI/README.md

 ## **Project Insight**

-- Out of the 1200 employees, 178 of them going to leave INX Future Inc data analytics company (indicating a 15% attrition rate).
+- Out of the 1200 employees, 178 will leave INX Future Inc. data analytics company (indicating a 15% attrition rate).
-- The employees with educational backgrounds in the field of Life Sciences (37%), Medical (25%) and Marketing (17%), indicating high attrition.
+- The employees with educational backgrounds in the fields of Life Sciences (37%), Medical (25%) and Marketing (17%), indicating high attrition.
-- The maximum number of employees between 26 - 35 age, depicts high attrition (90 employees).
+- The maximum number of employees between 26 and 35 depicts high attrition (90 employees).
 - The employees from the job role of sales executive (44), developer (40), sales representative (24), research scientist (13) and manager R&D (12) show high attrition.
-- The 46 employees after gaing two years of work experience they leave the company.
+- The 46 employees after gaining two years of work experience leave the company.
 - The low salary hike % of employees (between 10% - 15%) indicates the high attrition rate.